Unique-AG/cli/README.md

 DESCRIPTION

   Pulls images from a source, retags them, and pushes them to a new registry.
-  If you use an Azure Container Registry as target, you might want to use the included az acr import sub-command as it offers significant performance improvements.

   The "image-list-file" flag specifies which images to mirror.
 You can find an example config file in https://github.com/Unique-AG/cli/tree/main/examples.